 There is currently a growing trend of grown children buying their parents’ home.
 This can work out well if your parents are looking to downsize their home either locally or in another state, or if you all agree that they should continue living in the home with you.
-If you love the home in which you grew up and are considering purchasing it from your parents, there are several things to consider.
+If you love the home in which you grew up and are considering purchasing it from your parents, Cliffco Mortgage Bankers has several things for you to consider.

 It’s a wise idea for you and your parents to consult with a lawyer and/or an accountant before you begin the process of purchasing your parents’ home.
 There may be tax ramifications for both parties involved in this transaction as well as inheritance issues if you have siblings.
 Be sure that any agreement arrived at between the parties is put in writing.